Pi

 are almost there.
 The classification of some numbers as

-non-transcendental irrational numbers the likes of the square root of
+irrational numbers the likes of the square root of two are readily

-transcendentals, however, take you for another and altogether
+however, take you for another and altogether different ride.

 A